Fresh Kid UG: Music career

 The same year, Ugandan Minister of State for Youth and Children Affairs Florence Nakiwala Kiyingi warned Fresh Kid from performing during school hours since according to the Ugandan Labour Law, "no-one under 18 should work".
-Uganda's constitution Article 59 clause 56 line 8 restricts young children below 18 from being used for any financial benefits.
+Uganda's constitution Article 59 clause 56 line 8 restricts young children below 18 from being used for at least any financial benefits.
 Nakiwala stated that Fresh Kid would be taken to juvenile prison if he disobeyed this law.